veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 {{< /hint >}}

 {{< hint warning >}}
 **ARM USERS:** Creating macOS 14.x or higher VMs requires that Xcode >= 15.0.
+Alternatively, you can install the Device Support Image/dmg Apple provides.
 This is a requirement from Apple at the moment.
 {{< /hint >}}

 {{< hint warning >}}